How to Choose the Right Business Coach for Therapists

 Helpful support at this stage includes:

-• Choosing a business structure
+• Choosing a business structure and handling legal setup

 • Understanding expenses, taxes, and income goals

-• Selecting a practice model that fits your life
+• Selecting a practice model that fits your life and values

-• Developing an entrepreneurial mindset
+• Developing an entrepreneurial mindset alongside your clinical identity

 Early Growth and Stabilization

 At this stage, you may already have clients, but things still feel uncertain or inconsistent.
+Referrals come and go.
+Income fluctuates.
+You're not sure what's actually working.

-Coaching here often focuses on:
+Business coaching here often focuses on:

-• Refining your niche and messaging
+• Refining your niche and clarifying your messaging

-• Clarifying where referrals actually come from
+• Understanding where your best referrals actually come from

-• Creating a clear, client-centered website
+• Creating a clear, client-centered website that converts visitors

-• Addressing income fluctuations and money anxiety
+• Addressing income fluctuations and the money anxiety that comes with them

 Sustainability and Long-Term Growth